DfE announces major review of SEND system

 Mother’s asylum file cannot be disclosed in child abduction case

-Marilyn Stowe Blog – 4 September
+Stowe Family Law Blog – 4 September

 John Bolch discusses the recent Hague Convention on Child Abduction case H (A Child).
 The case involved an asylum application by an abducting parent who feared persecution in her country of origin.
 The father made an application for the summary return of the child to their ‘home’ country.